-- Ensure volunteers are aware of their legal duty to keep all information confidential. - Avoid including volunteers in any discussions relating to the achievement of individuals. - Ensure that volunteers only have access to information needed to undertake their - Follow the Council's Clear Desk Policy to ensure that information which is not in.
+- Ensure volunteers are aware of their legal duty to keep all information confidential. - Avoid including volunteers in any discussions relating to the achievement of individuals. - Ensure that volunteers only have access to information needed to undertake their role. - Follow the Council's Clear Desk Policy to ensure that information which is not in the public domain is kept securely.